googlefonts/Signika/docs/05-diffing-against-old-fonts/README.md

 ![](assets/vert_metrics-diff.gif)

 Using font-line, I can easily compare the vertical metrics of the new and hosted versions.
+Here's an example of the current state: http://159.65.243.73/compare/66e06a47-3372-46f4-a097-c82207a5a157

 ![](assets/2018-12-17-15-49-03.png)